SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 :::tip
 The most efficient way to assign tags to Entities is to configure [Entity Groups](/docs/cse/records-signals-entities-insights/create-an-entity-group.md), and allow CSE to automatically apply tags based on group membership.
 :::
 * Standard match lists.
 This is the original approach for excluding Entities from rule processing.
 It involves adding Entities to standard match lists, as described in [Create a Match List](/docs/cse/match-lists-suppressed-lists/create-match-list.md).
 Currently, standard match lists are still supported, but we recommend you use schema tag keys going forward.
 Standard match lists are described in [Standard match lists](#standard-match-lists) below.
+When creating Standard match lists using the [CSE REST API](https://help.sumologic.com/docs/api/cloud-siem-enterprise/) API action, the expected `target_column` value is indicated in the entries below using parentheses, as in: "**Target Column:** Source IP Address (`SrcIp`)."

 ## Schema tag keys for Entities